 The meniscus cartilage in the knee is a C-shaped cushion that acts as a shock absorber.
 It fills the space between the knee bones, specifically the femur and tibia.

 A torn meniscus is a common but potentially serious knee injury.
 With proper diagnosis, treatment and rehabilitation, people often return to their pre-injury activities.

 Left unrepaired, a meniscus injury can linger for years, causing pain and limited mobility.
 An unrepaired meniscus tear increases the risks of further injury and permanent damage to the knee.

-Meniscus injuries are typically the result of a quick twist to the knee and often occur in combination with ACL injuries but also can be degenerative.
+Meniscus injuries are typically the result of a quick twist to the knee.
+They can occur in combination with ACL injuries but also can be degenerative.

 People who have a torn meniscus often report:

 Treatment for a torn meniscus depends largely on the size and location of the tear.